rage/java-programming-fall-19/data/part-6/1-listan-sisaltavat-oliot.md

 The set characters is empty.

-The set characters has 1 element: magneto
+The set characters has 1 elements: magneto

 The set characters has 2 elements: